cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 Signature verifiers do:

-1. Pull out `body` and `auth_info` from a `TxRaw` and deserialize them
+1. Deserialize a `TxRaw` and pull out `body` and `auth_info`.
-3. Create a list of required signer addresses from the messages
+2. Create a list of required signer addresses from the messages.
 3. For each required signer:
    - Pull account number and sequence from the state.
    - Obtain the public key either from state or `AuthInfo`'s `signer_infos`.